caffeine-suite/caffeine-script/README.md

 CaffeineScript makes programming more wonderful, code more beautiful and programmers more productive.
 It is a lean, high-level language that empowers you to get the most out of any JavaScript runtime.

-### Built on JavaScript
+### Beyond JavaScript

 CaffeineScript, or Caf for short, is inspired by CoffeeScript.
-If CoffeeScript is "just JavaScript," CaffeineScript is 'built on JavaScript.'
+If CoffeeScript is "just JavaScript," CaffeineScript is 'not *just* JavaScript.'
 JavaScript is a powerful, yet low-level assembly language.
-No-one should hand-code assembly-language.
+No-one should hand-code assembly-language, and there is no reason to limit ourselves to only what our assembly language can express.
 CaffeineScript strives to get the most out of the *ideals* of JavaScript while moving beyond its limitations.

 ### CaffeineScript Priorities